-This annual review for the year 2021 on officially supported export credit activities is produced pursuant to Regulation (EU) No 1233/2011 of the European Parliament and of the Council of 16 November 2011 on the application of certain guidelines in the field of officially supported export credits.
-It covers officially supported export credit activities carried out by the export credit agencies (ECAs) of the Member States and it is based on the information provided by the Member States in the annual activity reports they make available to the Commission, also pursuant to the Regulation.
-The reports follow a standardised template (also referred to as a "checklist template") which has been reviewed and enriched over time.
-The most recent update of the template, applicable since the reporting year 2020, includes more detail with regard to human rights, climate change and environmental protection.
+This annual review for the year 2022 on officially supported export credit activities is produced pursuant to Regulation (EU) No 1233/2011 of the European Parliament and of the Council of 16 November 2011 on the application of certain guidelines in the field of officially supported export credits.
+It covers officially supported export credit activities carried out by the export credit agencies (ECAs) of the Member States and it is based on the information provided by the Member States in the Annual Activity Reports they make available to the Commission, also pursuant to the Regulation.
+The reports follow a standardised template (also referred to as "checklist template") which has been reviewed and enriched over time.
+The template Member States used for their reports for 2022 was applicable since the reporting year 2020, and included additional detail with regard to human rights, climate and environmental protection relative to the previous version.
+A new version of the template is applicable starting from the 2023 reporting year, and will allow for a sector-by-sector climate-oriented review of officially supported export credits activities.

-2. Annual Activity Reports received for the 2021 calendar year:
+2. Annual Activity Reports received for the 2022 calendar year:

-Twenty Member States provided officially supported export credits in 2021 within the scope of application of the Arrangement on Officially Supported Export Credits and submitted an Annual Activity Report for year 2021: Austria, Belgium, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Luxemburg, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Spain and Sweden.
+Twenty Member States provided officially supported export credits in 2022 within the scope of application of the Arrangement on Officially Supported Export Credits: Austria, Belgium, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Luxemburg, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Spain and Sweden.
+All submitted an Annual Activity Report for the year 2022.

-The remaining Member States, Bulgaria, Cyprus, Greece, Ireland, Latvia, Lithuania and Malta, confirmed they did not provide officially supported export credits during the reporting year.
+The remaining Member States - Bulgaria, Cyprus, Greece, Ireland, Latvia, Lithuania and Malta - confirmed that they did not provide officially supported export credits during the reporting year.